 There are two car parks which you can use to access Port Meadow.

-The first is at the north end of the meadow off Godstow Road (no charges apply - nearby postcode OX2 8PU).
+One is at the north end of the meadow off Godstow Road (nearby postcode OX2 8PU).

 The other is at the south end off Walton Well Road (charges apply - nearby postcode OX2 6ED).